Lazztech/Lazztech.Lab/README.md

     - [tunesafe](https://tunsafe.com/)
         - Is Wireguard based, though iOS app not supported in the US
     - [tailscale](https://tailscale.com/)
-        - Is Wireguard based, has nice UI & app though it's not got a permissive license on source
+        - Is Wireguard based, has nice UI & app though it doesn't have a permissive license on source

+* footnote: stars are as of last updating the text

 ## Resources